Statewide Response to School Closures due to COVID-19

 The AESD has partnered with state and local leaders to ensure consistent information flows, needs are met, services continue, and students and staff are served.
 Specifically, the AESD has established a statewide questions/concerns portal for school districts and statewide education associations to populate.
 Questions and comments are compiled daily through Regional Response Network Meetings and shared with OSPI to inform state-level communications.

-Additionally, the AESD, through our nine ESDs have been instrumental in supporting school districts across the state to organize and respond to the state’s priorities.
+Additionally, the AESD, through our nine ESDs, has been instrumental in supporting school districts across the state to organize and respond to the state’s established and evolving priorities during the COVID-19 pandemic.

 Ensure the provision of school meals to students who need them